ForceFledgling/raystack/README.md

 ![License](https://img.shields.io/pypi/l/raystack)
 ![Downloads](https://img.shields.io/pypi/dm/raystack)

-**Raystack** is a modern, high-performance Python web framework that merges the asynchronous power of FastAPI with the battle-tested structure and development convenience inspired by Django.
-Forget the compromises between speed and ease of development — with Raystack, you get the best of both worlds!
+**Raystack** is a modern, lightweight Python web framework that merges the asynchronous power of Starlette with the battle-tested structure and development convenience inspired by Django.
+A clean, minimal framework that gives you the best of both worlds!

 ## ✨ Why Choose Raystack?

-Do you love FastAPI's speed but miss Django's organized project structure?
-Do you want a powerful ORM with built-in async support and a familiar admin panel?
+Do you love Starlette's speed but miss Django's organized project structure?
+Do you want a powerful ORM with built-in async support?
 Raystack is built for you!
 It's ideal for:

-*   **High-Performance APIs and Microservices**: Leverage FastAPI's capabilities for blazing-fast and concurrent request handling.
+*   **High-Performance APIs and Microservices**: Leverage Starlette's capabilities for blazing-fast and concurrent request handling.
-*   **Rapid Development of Full-Featured Web Applications**: Benefit from a ready-to-use project structure, templating, admin panel, and CLI tools.
+*   **Rapid Development of Web Applications**: Benefit from a ready-to-use project structure, optional templating, and CLI tools.
 *   **Developers Transitioning from Django**: Get up to speed instantly with familiar "app" concepts, ORM, and management commands.
 *   **Projects Requiring a Flexible and Robust ORM**: SQLAlchemy under the hood gives you full control over your database.
+*   **Minimal Dependencies**: Core framework without heavy dependencies - add only what you need.

 ## 🌟 Key Features

-*   **FastAPI at its Core**: Experience incredible speed and asynchronous performance for your web applications.
+*   **Starlette at its Core**: Experience incredible speed and asynchronous performance for your web applications.
 *   **Django-Inspired Project Structure**: Organize your project with "apps" for clean, modular, and maintainable code.
 *   **Universal SQLAlchemy ORM**: A powerful and flexible ORM with a unified API for both synchronous and asynchronous operations.
 *   **Smart Database Management (Alembic)**: Seamless database migrations for effortless schema evolution.
-*   **Jinja2 Templating**: A robust and flexible templating engine for dynamic HTML rendering.
-*   **Built-in Admin Panel**: A ready-to-use, customizable administrative interface for easy data management.
+*   **Optional Jinja2 Templating**: Add templating support when needed (jinja2 is optional).
+*   **OpenAPI/Swagger Documentation**: Automatic API documentation at `/docs` endpoint.
 *   **Convenient CLI Commands**: Create projects and apps, run the server, manage migrations, and more—all from your command line.
 *   **Async-First Design**: Full support for asynchronous views and database operations with minimal effort.
 *   **Multi-Database Support**: Connect to SQLite, PostgreSQL, MySQL, and other databases with easy switching between sync and async drivers.
 *   **Extensible Architecture**: Easily integrate your own apps, middleware, and commands to tailor the framework to your needs.
+*   **Minimal Core**: Lightweight framework with only essential dependencies - add features as needed.

 ## ⚡ Quick Start